(A) What is a reporting requirement?

-(3) Able-bodied adults without dependents with countable earned income subject to the time limit set forth in rule 5101:4-3-20 of the Administrative Code are required to report any changes in work hours that bring an individual below twenty hours per week or eighty hours per month, as defined in rule 5101:4-3-20 of the Administrative Code, within ten days following the end of the month in which the change first occurred.
+(3) Able-bodied adults without dependents subject to the work requirements and time limit set forth in rule 5101:4-3-20 of the Administrative Code are required to report any changes in work hours that bring an individual below twenty hours per week or eighty hours per month, as defined in rule 5101:4-3-20 of the Administrative Code, within ten days following the end of the month in which the change first occurred.

 (C) How are changes reported?